 Method 1: Updating WordPress Using the Built-in System (1-Click)

 This method is easier and is recommended for all users.

 First, log in to the admin area of your WordPress website and go to the Dashboard » Updates page.

 You will see the notice that a new version of WordPress is available.
-Now you just need to click on the ‘Update Now’ button to initiate the update.
+Now, you just need to click on the ‘Update to version X.X.X’ button to initiate the upgrade.

 WordPress will now fetch the latest version of the software and install it for you.

 You will see the update progress on your screen.
 During the upgrade, WordPress will put your site into maintenance mode.

 Your site will still be visible to users, but you can’t install plugins or themes while the update is underway.